Marcia2021/stock-analysis/README.md

 The initial and refactored VBA script are very similar.
 The major difference is how to loop though the data.

-In the initial script we used the nested For loop which has the loop for tickers as the first layer, then the loop for rows of the data as the second layer.
+In the initial script used the nested For loop which has the loop for tickers as the first layer, then the loop for rows of the data as the second layer.
 This means when creating the outcome variables for each ticker, the code will loop through the whole data multiple times.
 Additionally, the initial script included the output step inside the same loop, which requested to reference to the worksheet multiple times.
 This set up will slow down the process.

 In the refactored script, we created an index variable and arrays to store the values for each outcome variable before loop through the data.
 Then used the index variable by incrementing the value to the largest number of the array to loop though the data once to create all the outcome variables.
 Additionally, created a separate For loop to output the outcomes to the final table in the worksheet, which requested to reference to the worksheet only one time.